-In Q2 2017, the Bank first diversified its business activities to include uninsured mortgages.
-This occurred with the launch of the Bank's Alt-A Solutions lending program, which consists of non-prime uninsured mortgages that have typically been funded with CDIC-insurance eligible deposits.
-The Bank mitigates its risk by targeting the market segment that consists of credit-worthy borrowers who may not qualify for a prime residential mortgage under current regulations, and by limiting its lending areas primarily to urban locations.
-To date the Bank has not incurred any losses on the Alt-A Solutions portfolio.
+In Q2 2017, the Bank diversified its business activities to include uninsured mortgages.
+This occurred with the launch of the Bank's Alt-A Solutions lending program, which has since been renamed RFA Alternative.
+The program consists of non-prime uninsured mortgages that have typically been funded with CDIC insured deposits.
+The Bank mitigates its risk by targeting the market segment that consists of credit-worthy borrowers who may not qualify for a prime residential mortgage under current regulations, and by limiting its loan-to-value ("LTV") ratio to less than 80% and restricting lending to urban locations.
+To date the Bank has not incurred any losses on the RFA Alternative portfolio.